Henry Savery: Early life in England

-Transported to Van Diemens Land
+Transported to Van Diemen's Land

-Arriving in Hobart, Van Diemen's Land at the end of 1825, Savery was retained in government service and worked for the Colonial Treasurer, an appointment which caused controversy among other colonists.
+Arriving in Hobart, Van Diemen's Land, at the end of 1825, Savery was retained in government service and worked for the Colonial Treasurer, an appointment which caused controversy among other colonists.
 In 1828 his wife and son came to the colony, and arguments between them culminated in his attempted suicide.
 There had been rumours about Eliza's conduct with the colony's Attorney General, her chaperone, during the journey from England.
 She may have also been angered that Savery's letters to her had exaggerated his position in the colony.
 Soon after, he was imprisoned for debt and Eliza took their son back to England within three months.
 They never saw each other again.

 In prison, Savery wrote a series of sketches of activities and personages in the colony.
 These were published in the Colonial Times and, after settling a libel suit, collected in the book The Hermit of Van Diemen's Land (1829).
 This occurred under the pseudonym 'Simon Stukeley' as a convict could be sent to the far harsher Macquarie Harbour Penal Station for being published.
 It is only through a note in his publisher Henry Melville's own copy of the book that we know of Savery's authorship.
 Savery wrote his novel during his assignment to the household of Major Hugh Macintosh, one of the two founders of Cascade Brewery.
 He was given permission to reside at Major Macintosh's Lawn Farm on the banks of the Derwent River, about six kilometers down stream from New Norfolk, on the condition that he not carry on his own business.
 Macintosh and Savery appeared to have established a friendship prior to his assignment and Savery was soon managing Lawn Farm for Macintosh, whilst also being given time to write Quintus Servinton.
 After Macintosh's death in December 1834, Savery remained at Lawn Farm as manager for at least another four years.